 Any use of Price restrictive or non-restrictive positive intervention will be reported to parents/carers on the same day or as when the parents have agreed/requested.

 PRICE also follows the RRN (Restraint Reduction Network) and use Trauma Informed Care during any physical intervention.

-https://restraintreductionnetwork.org/wp-content/uploads/2023/10/RRN_standards_v9_accessible_PDF_updated.pdf
+https://restraintreductionnetwork.org/wpcontent/uploads/2023/10/RRN\standards\v9\accessible\PDF\updated.pdf

-Correspondence with parents/carers is then documented on CPOMS via the Trackit behaviour system.
+Correspondence with parents/carers is then documented on CPOMS following the completion of an incident form.